Faker (gamer): International shortcomings (2018–2022)

+Three consecutive Worlds titles (2023–2025)

 During the 2023 LCK Spring Split, Faker achieved another LCK record.
-On January 20, 2023, in a match against KT Rolster, Faker surpassed Kang "Gorilla" Beom-hyeon to claim the record for the most career assists in the history of the LCK at 4,137.
+On January 20, 2023, in a match against KT Rolster, Faker surpassed Kang "GorillA" Beom-hyeon to claim the record for the most career assists in the history of the LCK at 4,137.
 On July 2, in the 2023 LCK Summer Split, Faker was sidelined due to an arm injury.
 His absence from competitive play extended for a duration of four weeks.
 During this time, T1's record fell from 6–2 to 7–9.
 Faker returned to the starting roster on August 2, helping the team defeat the Kwangdong Freecs.
 Winning their last game of the season, T1 finished with a 9–9 record, securing the fifth seed in the LCK Summer playoffs.
 T1 reached the LCK Summer finals, where they lost to Gen.G.
 Finishing with the most championship points in the LCK, the team qualified for the 2023 World Championship, marking Faker's eighth Worlds appearance.
-Faker won his fourth Worlds title on November 19, 2023, after T1 defeated Weibo Gaming in the finals.
+Faker won his fourth Worlds title on November 19, 2023, after T1 defeated Weibo Gaming with a 3–0 scoreline in the finals.
 With the win, Faker became the first person to win four World Championship titles and, at age 27, the oldest player to win one.
 At the 2023 LCK Awards ceremony in December, Faker was named the Mid Laner of the Year and the Player of the Year.

-Faker at the 2024 League of Legends World Championship.

 On February 1, 2024, Faker picked up his 600th win in the LCK in a match against DRX, becoming the first player to reach the milestone.
-Two days later, against OK Brion, Faker became the first player in LCK history to reach 3,000 kills.
+Two days later, against the team OK Brion, Faker became the first player in LCK history to reach 3,000 kills.
 On April 7, 2024, in a regular season match against Dplus Kia, Faker earned his 5000th career assist in the LCK, becoming the first player in history to do so.
 Faker became the first player to achieve 100 wins in World Championship after defeating G2 Esports.
 On November 2, 2024, Faker earned his fifth Worlds title at the O2 Arena.
-He was selected as the Finals MVP, which marked his second FMVP title at the World Championship.
+He was selected as the Finals MVP, which marked his second FMVP (Note: Finals MVP) title at the World Championship.
 On the same day, he also became the first player to have reached 500 kills on Worlds stage.